 We believe that no conditions have occurred that would result in subjective acceleration by the lenders, nor do we believe that any such conditions will exist over the next 12 months.
 Furthermore, Wachovia has not informed us that any such condition or event has occurred.
-Because of the option to use a springing lock-box arrangement and based on our assessment of the subjective acceleration clauses, the debt has been classified as long-term as at April 2, 2006.
+Because of the option to use a springing lock-box arrangement, management's assessment of the subjective acceleration clauses and the amendment to extend the renewal date of the revolving credit facilities, the debt is classified as long-term as at October 1, 2006.

-At April 2, 2006, we had \$10.3 million of indebtedness outstanding under the Wachovia Facilities, \$24.0 million of subordinated debt and \$0.8 million related to the unamortized value of the cancelled warrants related to the Credit Agreement.
+At October 1, 2006, we had \$17.6 million of indebtedness outstanding under the Wachovia Facilities, \$23.0 million of subordinated debt and \$0.6 million related to the unamortized value of the cancelled warrants related to the Credit Agreement.